privacy-tech-lab/gpc-privacy-choice/README.md

 ### Scheme 5: Learning Privacy Profiles

 Scheme 5 is a combination of schemes 1 and 3 and makes use of a simple technique to **Learn Privacy Profiles**.
 The user is presented with **GPC Privacy Choice Banners** on the first 10 websites they visit.
 Their choices are recorded and then used to select a **Privacy Profile** that suits the user best.
 No **GPC Privacy Choice Banners** are shown beyond the initial 10.
+Users that choose to enable GPC signals on 8 or more of the first 10 websites will be assigned a **High-Sensitivity Privacy Profile**.
+4-7 enables (inclusive) will yield a **Medium-Sensitivity Privacy Profile** and 3 or fewer will give users a **Low-Sensitivity Privacy Profile**.
 After the learning period is over a user may change their privacy profile on the Options Page.

 <p align="center">
   <img width="400" alt="Scheme 5 screenshot." src="https://user-images.githubusercontent.com/54873610/148790447-63aa0939-309c-413d-af31-4599326a53a5.png">